Trauma Healing Training

 - Establish mentor relationships with trainees to ensure best trauma healing practices.

-- Foster partnerships that lead to trauma healing initiatives among TV producers, the communities they serve.
+- Foster partnerships that lead to trauma healing initiatives among media producers and the communities they serve.

-- Encourage women to create TV, radio and internet programs with relevant follow up strategies.
+- Encourage women to create TV, short film, radio and internet programs with relevant follow up strategies.

 Bring the Trauma Healing Training to Other Teams